Konstantin8105/tat/README.md

 ## Generic from exist code

-### Replace on package level
+### Replace on external package level

 We have package with math operations [sparse](https://github.com/Konstantin8105/sparse) and we want to use that package but with changing type from `float64` to `float32`.

 ```go
 package main